 Financial guarantees are contracts that require the Group to make specified payments to reimburse the holders for a loss they incur because a specified debtor fails to make payment when due, in accordance with the terms of a debt instrument.
-The financial guarantee liability is carried at amortised cost when payment under the contract has become probable.
+The financial guarantee liability is initially recognized in the financial statements at fair value.